Dream incubation

 Dream incubation is a thought technique which aims for a specific dream topic to occur, either for recreation or to attempt to solve a problem.
 For example, a person might go to bed repeating to themselves that they will dream about a presentation they have coming up, or a vacation they recently took.
 While somewhat similar to lucid dreaming, dream incubation is simply focusing attention on a specific issue when going to sleep.

-Description
+History

+Ancient practices

+Dream incubation has ancient precedents in religious practices in which people slept at sacred sites in the expectation of receiving healing or divinely inspired dreams, particularly in the Greek and Roman worlds.
+Aristotle also mentions a Sardinian tradition of sleeping "beside the heroes" in Physics.